-For years, I have wanted to become a writer but never actually knew the steps to take in becoming one.
+For years, I have wanted to become a writer but never actually knew the steps to become one.

-I didn’t have a journalism degree and never really had any formal classes on how to write like an author- I just liked to do it.
+I didn’t have a journalism degree and never really had any formal classes on writing like an author- I just liked to do it.

 One day, in researching different careers- because I was pretty over the current job I had, I kept running into articles about blogging- after about the fourth one, I slowed down and actually read what they said.